-In an effort to leverage technology to build more efficient businesses, many companies are embracing the field of business intelligence, which transforms data into “actionable insights that inform an organization’s strategic and tactical business decisions,” according to CIO.com.
+In an effort to leverage technology to build more efficient operations, many organizations are embracing the field of business intelligence, which transforms data into “actionable insights that inform an organization’s strategic and tactical business decisions,” according to CIO.com.

-Typically, business intelligence focuses on gathering information about the internal factors that influence a business’s success.
-It might take in data such as downtime in a manufacturing line, a sales team’s average call length, or the conversion rate of a website, presenting trends in a visual format so that analysts can identify opportunities to improve processes and outcomes.
+Typically, business intelligence focuses on gathering information about the internal factors that influence an organization’s success.
+For example, downtime in a manufacturing line, a sales team’s average call length, or the conversion rate of a website.
+The data can then present trends in a visual format so that decision-makers can identify opportunities to improve processes and outcomes.

-But many of the most important factors that determine your business’s success are completely outside your control — things like consumer confidence, weather, and the political environment, particularly at the local level.
+But many of the most important factors that determine your organization’s success are completely outside your control — things like consumer confidence, weather, and the political environment, particularly at the local level.

-Businesses that build a process for staying on top of local policy changes position themselves to seize more opportunities and prevent changes to local laws that could disrupt their operations.
+Organizations that build a process for staying on top of local policy issues position themselves to seize more opportunities and prevent changes to local laws that could disrupt their operations.

 We call that process gathering civic intelligence.